 Dutch ovens are taller than braising pans with a thicker base but smaller circumference.
 The sides are usually a little thinner too.
 But Dutch ovens are much larger and can hold up to 7 quarts.
 In some cases, our chefs' favorite selects for braising pans are Dutch ovens.

 Braising is sometimes referred to as pot-roasting.
 The difference is what size the meat is: If it’s cut up, it’s braised; if it’s whole, it is pot-roasted.
 On the other hand, stewing means the food is totally immersed in liquid; it’s not necessarily seared or sautéed beforehand.
 Stewing is performed on the stovetop, and braising can be done on the stove or in the oven.
 Pressure-cooking and slow cooking are forms of braising, too.

 What is braising?

 Braising uses both dry and moist cooking techniques, typically starting off by searing or frying the meat and then simmering it slowly in liquid in a lidded container, usually augmented by aromatics, and deglazing the fond from the searing process.
 This process produces a tender, moist, and very flavorful dish.
 The process is very similar to stewing, but braising uses less liquid and is done with larger, tougher cuts of meat, like brisket or chuck roast.

 Can braising be done on the stovetop or the oven?

-You can braise either on the stovetop or in the oven.
-The process is the same: Simply add the water, stock, or desired liquid and bring to a boil, then cover and simmer for the time allotted in the recipe.
+Absolutely.
+Once the searing process is done, you can finish your braise either on the stovetop or in the oven.
+The process is the same: sear, deglaze by adding the water, stock, or desired liquid, add appropriate aromatics and seasonings, then cover and simmer for the time allotted in the recipe.

 What liquid is used in braising?